Flaherty & Crumrine Preferred Securities Income Fund Inc. (NYSE:FFC) to Issue $0.09 Monthly Dividend

-Flaherty & Crumrine Preferred Securities Income Fund Inc. (NYSE:FFC – Get Rating) announced a monthly dividend on Monday, April 24th, Wall Street Journal reports.
-Stockholders of record on Friday, June 23rd will be given a dividend of 0.087 per share by the financial services provider on Friday, June 30th.
-This represents a $1.04 annualized dividend and a dividend yield of 7.46%.
-The ex-dividend date of this dividend is Thursday, June 22nd.
+Flaherty & Crumrine Preferred Securities Income Fund Inc. (NYSE:FFC – Get Rating) declared a monthly dividend on Tuesday, April 25th, Wall Street Journal reports.
+Stockholders of record on Monday, July 24th will be given a dividend of 0.087 per share by the financial services provider on Monday, July 31st.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 7.51%.
+The ex-dividend date is Friday, July 21st.

-Hedge Funds Weigh In On Flaherty & Crumrine Preferred Securities Income Fund

-A number of large investors have recently made changes to their positions in the stock.
-ICA Group Wealth Management LLC purchased a new position in Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter valued at about $39,000.
-Captrust Financial Advisors acquired a new stake in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 2nd quarter worth about $115,000.
-Evergreen Capital Management LLC acquired a new stake in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter worth about $162,000.
-NewEdge Advisors LLC acquired a new stake in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 2nd quarter worth about $216,000.
-Finally, HighTower Advisors LLC acquired a new stake in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 1st quarter worth about $232,000.
+A number of hedge funds have recently made changes to their positions in the stock.
+Cerity Partners LLC bought a new position in shares of Flaherty & Crumrine Preferred Securities Income Fund in the fourth quarter worth about $5,250,000.
+Virtu Financial LLC grew its holdings in Flaherty & Crumrine Preferred Securities Income Fund by 18.1% during the 4th quarter.
+Virtu Financial LLC now owns 16,253 shares of the financial services provider’s stock worth $244,000 after acquiring an additional 2,495 shares in the last quarter.
+Money Concepts Capital Corp bought a new position in Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter worth about $450,000.
+Evergreen Capital Management LLC bought a new position in Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter worth about $162,000.
+Finally, ICA Group Wealth Management LLC bought a new position in Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter worth about $39,000.

 Flaherty & Crumrine Preferred Securities Income Fund Company Profile